fellipec/customshell/README.md

 ## Compatibility

 This script was written to be executed on **Debian Bookworm** or newer.
 When running on Debian derivatives distros, check if all the packages could be installed.
-It's tested with **Linux Mint 21.3** too.
+It's tested with **Linux Mint 21.3** and partially on **LMDE 6** too.

 ## Configuration changes: